 With something like a hiking boot, you expect support and stability to be discussed and tested, but with minimal footwear like a flip flop, it's an aspect that's often overlooked.
 There are tons of options out there for bargain bin prices that offer zero support and also probably won't last you very long.
 But with a bit more research and a few more bucks, you can get something that will support your feet dramatically more and help you feel stable and secure on all manner of terrain.
 We tested this and many of the other metrics by taking our flips out into scenarios that, frankly, they had no business being in!
 We walked submerged in water, used logs as balance beams, scaled rock faces, and hiked on some seriously steep and muddy trails.
 By pushing the boundaries of what this kind of shoe is normally used for, we were able to gain a deep understanding of the strengths and limitations of each pair.

 Traction was also a two-fold assessment for us.
 We paid attention to how well the outer sole kept us connected to the ground, as well as if our feet stayed secure within the footbed when both wet and dry.
-It almost doesn't matter how sticky the bottom of a sandal is if the footbed allows you to slide all over the place.
-Besides the water test described above, we also hiked through muddy puddles, down many steep and dusty trails, and played around on all manner of rocks and logs.
+It almost doesn't matter how sticky the bottom of a flip flop is if the footbed allows you to slide all over the place.
+Besides our water tests, we also hiked through muddy puddles, down many steep and dusty trails, and played around on all manner of rocks and logs.

 For style we polled close to 20 women, asking them to rate our tested flips in order from most to least stylish.
 No surprise, opinions varied, but there was an overall trend that was pretty undeniable.
 We created two different point systems to calculate our poll results, and the outcome between the two came out almost identical.
 In addition to that, our testers paid attention to the models that turned more heads and garnered more compliments from strangers.